hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 ### Component Interaction

-The Forwarding Rule routes all traffic to the *PTFE* instance, which is managed by a Regional Managed Instance Group with maximum and minimum instance counts set to one.
+The Forwarding Rule routes all traffic to the *Terraform Enterprise* instance, which is managed by a Regional Managed Instance Group with maximum and minimum instance counts set to one.

-The PTFE application is connected to the PostgreSQL database via the Cloud SQL endpoint and all database requests are routed via the Cloud SQL endpoint to the database instance.
+The Terraform Enterprise application is connected to the PostgreSQL database via the Cloud SQL endpoint and all database requests are routed via the Cloud SQL endpoint to the database instance.

-The PTFE application is connected to object storage via the Cloud Storage endpoint for the defined bucket and all object storage requests are routed to the highly available infrastructure supporting Cloud Storage.
+The Terraform Enterprise application is connected to object storage via the Cloud Storage endpoint for the defined bucket and all object storage requests are routed to the highly available infrastructure supporting Cloud Storage.